April-thunder/April-Thunder/README.md

 - Solid experience in using a complex REST API from the client-side
 - Good knowledge and practical experience of GULP, Webpack and Vite
 - Experience in code versioning tool Git
-- Good knowledge of VueJS Framework
+- Elementary knowledge of VueJS Framework